 Our English Curriculum

 We have devised our own ‘Cumwhinton Reading Spine’ consisting of a range of high-quality fiction genres and poetry, which are studied in conjunction with a wide variety of non-fiction texts and extracts.
 This ensures that our pupils are exposed to the work of a wide variety of authors and poets, during their time at our school.
-The teaching of each Year group’s National Curriculum objectives (outlined in the documents below) are covered alongside these.
+The teaching of each Year group’s National Curriculum objectives are covered alongside these.

-We use a program in school called Accelerated Reader.
-This program has a special feature called Renaissance Home Connect, which you can access outside of school from any computer with an internet connection.
+From Year 2 upwards, we also use a programme in school called Accelerated Reader.
+This programme has a special feature called Renaissance Home Connect, which you can access outside of school from any computer with an internet connection.
 Renaissance Home Connect is fun and easy to use.
 It allows you, your child and their teacher to share information about your child's progress in Accelerated Reader.

 To log in to Renaissance Home Connect